laudanum123/ai_npc/README.md

   - `config/`: Configuration files
     - `settings.py`: Game settings and parameters
   - `assets/`: Game assets (graphics, audio, etc.)
+  - `tests/`: Test modules
+    - `test_non_blocking.py`: Test for non-blocking LLM updates

 ## LLM Integration

 The game integrates with language models (like OpenAI's GPT) to control NPC behavior.
 If an API key is not available, the game will fall back to mock LLM responses.

+### Non-Blocking LLM Updates

+To prevent the game from freezing when multiple NPCs request new tasks from the LLM, we've implemented a non-blocking queuing system:

+1. NPCs request task updates asynchronously
+2. Requests are placed in a queue and processed in the background
+3. NPCs continue their current tasks while waiting for new instructions
+4. Visual indicators show when an NPC is waiting for a new task
+5. Only one NPC communicates with the LLM at a time, preventing API throttling

+This ensures smooth gameplay even with many NPCs requiring frequent updates from the LLM.

 ### Communication Protocol